Apple iPhone vs Samsung Galaxy mobile phones

-Apple is no slouch in the camera department either - it offers a range of genuinely useful and dramatic post-processing effects to enhance your photos, and in the new 11 range, you'll find features such as Smart HDR - blending multiple photos for the best shot, and the ability to change the depth of field of images after they’ve been taken.
+Apple is no slouch in the camera department either – it offers a range of genuinely useful and dramatic post-processing effects to enhance your photos.
+You'll find features such as Smart HDR – blending multiple photos for the best shot, and the ability to change the depth of field of images after they’ve been taken.

-Whichever of the two smartphones you opt for, rest assured both Apple and Samsung are right up there when it comes to the best and latest advanced camera technology.
+Whichever of the two smartphones you opt for, rest assured both Apple and Samsung are right up there when it comes to some of the best and most advanced camera technology.

 Apple users have long dealt with the woes of running out of space on their phone. iPhones don’t come with a micro-SD card to expand internal storage, so you need to think carefully about storage configuration before you buy.
-That said, the largest iPhone 11 Pro configuration does offer 512GB of internal storage, which is more than enough for some.
-Apple does sell a Lightning port to SD card so you can transfer data from your existing SD card onto the device.
+This year Samsung users join them – none of the new S21 range have a micro-SD card slot to expand storage.

 Famous for its in-house expertise, Apple iPhones use the iOS operating system.
 It may not be as much as of a behemoth as Android but iOS is owned by Apple, meaning that the manufacturer has more control over producing updates, security patches and rolling these updates out to its devices, than users of Google's Android operating system.